Neonatal-Perinatal Fellowship Program

 The components of this schedule include:

-Fellows Physiology Conference — This is a two-year curriculum of fetal and neonatal physiology and pathophysiology taught by neonatology and other subspecialty attendings from Children’s Hospital of Philadelphia (CHOP) and the Perelman School of Medicine at the University of Pennsylvania (Penn).
+Fellows Physiology Conference — This is a three-year curriculum of fetal and neonatal physiology and pathophysiology taught by neonatology and other subspecialty attendings from CHOP and the Perelman School of Medicine at the University of Pennsylvania (Penn).
 Topics include developmental anatomy, genetics, immunology and cardiorespiratory physiology.
-Each fellow is required to present one physiology conference in his/her third year of training.

-Cardiology Case Discussion — Cardiac intensivist attendings participate in a monthly discussion of relevant cases in the Newborn/Infant Intensive Care Unit (N/IICU) or the Cardiac Intensive Care Unit.
+Cardiology Case Discussion — Cardiac intensivists participate in a monthly discussion of relevant cases in the Newborn/Infant Intensive Care Unit (N/IICU) or the Cardiac Intensive Care Unit.
 Pathophysiology, cardiac anatomy, cardiac catheterization and echocardiogram results are reviewed.

-Neosurgery Case Discussion — Surgery and neonatology attendings participate in a monthly discussion of relevant cases in CHOP's N/IICU.
-Embryology, presentation, and surgical and medical management are reviewed.
+Neosurgery Case Discussion — Surgery and neonatology attendings participate in discussions of relevant cases in CHOP's N/IICU.
+Embryology, clinical presentation, and surgical and medical management are reviewed.

-Simulation — Fellows participate in multidisciplinary simulation education consisting of procedural training, neonatal and infant resuscitation in both the delivery room and N/IICU, and non-technical skills training (communication, teamwork, leadership, crisis resource management).
-Additionally, fellows participate in standardized patient experiences several times a year to enhance communication skills in areas such as perinatal counseling, giving bad news and medical error disclosure.
+Simulation — Fellows participate in multidisciplinary simulation education consisting of procedural training, neonatal and infant resuscitation in both the delivery room and NICU, and non-technical skills training (communication, teamwork, leadership, crisis resource management).
+Fellows will learn how to facilitate and debrief simulations, running mock codes for the pediatric residents.

 Review of current neonatology literature — Every other month fellows divide up the current neonatology literature and present a short summary of newly published reports and findings.
 In this way, the fellows collaborate with one another to keep the entire group up-to-date on the latest research in neonatology.